ansys/pyworkbench/doc/source/getting-started/installing/linux.rst

 Install PyWorkbench locally in Linux
 ####################################

-This page explains how to install PyWorkbench locally on a Windows platform.
+This page explains how to install PyWorkbench locally on a Linux platform.

 .. note::

     The following instructions assume that you have a local installation of Workbench and a valid license in your machine.

-There are two ways to install PyWorkbench on Windows:
+There are two ways to install PyWorkbench on Linux:

 * `Install from PyPI <Install from PyPI_>`_
 * `Download artifacts <Download artifacts_>`_